Livin' la Vida Loca: Background and release

+On October 22, 1998, CNN confirmed that Martin had started working on his first English language album, following the success of Vuelve.
 In February 1999, Ricky Martin performed his smash hit "The Cup of Life" at the 41st Annual Grammy Awards, which was greeted with a massive standing ovation and met with acclaim from music critics.
-On October 22, 1998, CNN confirmed that Martin had started working on his first English language album, following the success of Vuelve.
 On March 6, 1999, almost two weeks after his Grammy performance, Billboard revealed the lead single's name as "Livin' la Vida Loca" in an article and mentioned that it is set for release later that month.
 Martin wrote about the recording of the song in his book:

 In 2018, during an interview with Attitude, Martin told the magazine that the release of the song was not decided until he started working on "Be Careful (Cuidado Con Mi Corazón)" with Madonna: "This album was almost going to be released without 'Livin' la Vida Loca', but three days before I walked into the studio with Madonna, we were done with 'Livin' La Vida Loca', so I showed her what I was presenting – and she was like, 'Yep!
 I'm ready to go into the studio with you!"

-Columbia Records released "Livin' la Vida Loca" to radio stations on March 23, 1999, as the lead single from the album.
+Columbia Records released "Livin' la Vida Loca" to radio stations on March 27, 1999, as the lead single from the album.
 Afterwards, standard-length commercial formats were released in the United States on April 20, 1999.
 It was included as the first track on Martin's fifth studio album Ricky Martin, released May 11, 1999, and the Spanish version was included as the eleventh track.
 On July 5, three remixes were released as a CD single in Germany, Italy, Spain, and the United Kingdom.